superpeter55/superpeter55/README.md

 age, we can then conduct follow up research on what messages are more effective on certain age groups.
 Research like this can lead to more informed decisions for campaigns and individual candidates.

+  In this research we have determined that democratic voters mean age is not the same as republican voters mean age at a 95% confidence level.
+However, the true difference is not very large which means a low practical significance and results that do not help us too much.
+If anything, we did learn that to understand political party demographics in America, we must look beyond age.

   ### Tools Used
   <img src="https://img.shields.io/badge/R-276DC3?style=for-the-badge&logo=r&logoColor=white"/> <img src="https://img.shields.io/badge/Markdown-000000?style=for-the-badge&logo=markdown&logoColor=white"/> <img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white"/>

   ### Techniques Used
+  - Hypothesis Testing (Two Sample T-Test)
+  - Practical Significance Evaluation (Cohen's D)
+  - Data Visualization
+  - Data Collecting / Cleaning

   ### Report and Code
   [Report](https://github.com/superpeter55/superpeter55/blob/main/Projects/voter_ages/Lab%201_%20Question%201.pdf)